WIND: Weather Inverse Diffusion for Zero-Shot Atmospheric Modeling: Experiments

-Quantitatively, the specialized UViT baseline achieves lower RMSE, as shown in Table \ref{tab:rmse_comparison_temp_DS} and Figure \ref{fig:temporal_downscaling_rmse_normalized}.
-Analogous to the spatial case, slight temporal phase shifts are heavily penalized by pixel-wise metrics like RMSE, even when the generated weather is physically valid.
-Figure~\ref{fig:temporal_downscaling_2m_temperature_comparison} compares \ourMethod and UViT qualitatively; both models perform on par.
-To further validate physical fidelity, Figure \ref{fig:diurnal_cycle} decomposes the diurnal cycle into harmonic amplitude and phase. \ourMethod demonstrates near-zero amplitude bias and accurate phase locking.
-This confirms that, despite higher RMSE, the model captures the thermodynamics and thermal inertia correctly.

-\paragraph{Sparse reconstruction} Global atmospheric datasets combine simulations with sparse observations from satellites, weather balloons, and ground stations.
-We address the challenge of reconstructing full global fields from spatially disjoint measurements, a critical task for historical reanalysis and gap-filling satellite data.
+\paragraph{Sparse reconstruction} Global atmospheric reanalysis datasets combine simulations with sparse observations from satellites, weather balloons, and ground stations using data assimilation techniques \citep{hersbach2020era5}.
+We address the challenge of reconstructing full global fields from spatially disjoint measurements, a critical task for historical reanalysis and filling gaps in satellite data.

-We frame this as an inverse problem: recovering the full state $\mathbf{X}$ from sparse observations $\mathbf{Y}$ defined by a binary masking operator $\mathcal{A}(\mathbf{X}) = \mathbf{M} \odot \mathbf{X}$.
-Unlike statistical interpolation methods (e.g., Kriging) or specialized models, MMPS allows us to handle arbitrary sensor configurations without retraining (see Appendix \ref{app:sparse_details}).
+We frame this again as an inverse problem: recovering the full state $\mathbf{X}$ from sparse observations $\mathbf{Y}$ defined by a binary masking operator $\mathcal{A}(\mathbf{X}) = \mathbf{M} \odot \mathbf{X}$.
+Unlike statistical interpolation methods (e.g., Kriging) or specialized models, MMPS allows us to handle arbitrary sensor configurations without retraining (see \cref{app:sparse_details}).
 While traditional statistical methods like Kriging minimize error by regressing to the mean, resulting in overly smooth fields, \ourMethod preserves the high-frequency power spectrum of the atmosphere, generating realistic textures even in unobserved regions.
 Due to the prohibitive $O(N^3)$ computational scaling of Kriging with respect to the number of observation points, we limit its evaluation to a representative day rather than the full evaluation year.
 As a minimum-variance estimator, Kriging is theoretically guaranteed to produce smoothed fields, making it inherently unsuitable for recovering high-frequency dynamics.